ingridleiria/ingridleiria/README.md

 the board materials and the commercial models behind a decision.
 Everything below is built in that overlap.

 Brazilian, based in Sejong, South Korea.
 Portuguese, English, Spanish, and enough Korean to get by.
+## Writing

+[BreakTalk](https://breaktalk.substack.com), on Chief of Staff practice, AI adoption, and the economics underneath both.

 ## What I build here
 ### [ingridleiria.github.io](https://github.com/ingridleiria/ingridleiria.github.io)